Prescribed Fire Burn Boss Type 2

 - Follow established communication protocols.

-- Coordinate and document communication with adjacent landowners, cooperators, and permit holders as designated in the prescribed fire plan.
+- Establish, maintain, and document communication with adjacent landowners, cooperators, and permit holders as designated in the prescribed fire plan.

 - Conduct and/or participate in After Action Reviews (AAR).